 Towards the end of the 14th century, the newly established Ming dynasty ushered in a new tea era.

 The art of tea-making evolved, and loose tea was born.
-This practice gave birth to the method of tea steeping as we know it today.
+This practice gave birth to the method of tea steeping as we know it today — and it is why powdered tea faded in China while it flourished in Japan.

 A 700-year tradition, Steeped tea introduced new Chinese things, such as teapots, gaiwan, tea utensils, tea caddies, etc.